entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - The coding of *Panjiangosteus eurycephala* is 1.

- 39. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
+ 57. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 95; Rücklin *et al*.
 (2015), Character 95; Zhu Y *et al*.
 (2016), Character 95; Jobbins *et al*.
 (2022, 2024), Character 95; Xue *et al*.
 (2025), Character 39.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

-> - This character is contingent on Character 23.
+> - This character is contingent on Character .

-> - The coding of *Panjiangosteus eurycephala* is 1.

- 40. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
+ 58. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 96; Rücklin *et al*.
 (2015), Character 96; Zhu Y *et al*.
 (2016), Character 96; Jobbins *et al*.
 (2022, 2024), Character 96; Xue *et al*.
 (2025), Character 40.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

-> - This character is contingent on Character 23.
+> - This character is contingent on Character .

-> - The coding of *Panjiangosteus eurycephala* is -.

- 41. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).
+ 59. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).
 > Miles & Dennis (1979), Character 11; Dennis & Miles (1981), Character 10； Carr and Hlavin (2010), Character 97; Rücklin *et al*.
 (2015), Character 97; Zhu Y *et al*.
 (2016), Character 97; Jobbins *et al*.
 (2022, 2024), Character 97; Xue *et al*.
 (2025), Character 41.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 >  - **Character 147 in "early gnathostome phylogeny github".**  Paired pits on ventral surface of nuchal or median extrascapular plate: (0) absent; (1) present.

+ 60. Nuchal plate with posterodorsally placed paired pits: absent (0), present (1).
+> Carr (1991), Character 1; Lelièvre (1995), character 7, modified; Carr and Hlavin (2010), Character 1; Rücklin *et al*.
+(2015), Character 1; Zhu Y *et al*.
+(2016), Character 1; Jobbins *et al*.
+(2022, 2024), Character 1; Xue *et al*.
+(2025), Character 1.

+> - Lelièvre (1995): Position of the levator muscle pits on the nuchal plate: posterdorsal (0); posterventral (1); ventral (2).
+> - f.lv (fossa on the nuchal plate for levator muscles of the head) of Goujet (1984).
+> - present on the paranuchal plate in *Holonema*.

+ 61. Median ridge on the visceral surface of the nuchal plate, corresponding to the median depression on the occipital region of the neurocranium: absent (0); present (1).
+> Zhu Y *et al*.
+(2016), Character 106; Xue *et al*.
+(2025), Character 50.

+ 62. Position of the paired nuchal pits: anteriorly positioned, defined by position anterior to or on the transverse nuchal thickening (0); posteriorly positioned, defined by position posterior to the transverse nuchal thickening (1).
+> Zhu Y *et al*.
+(2016), Character 107; Xue *et al*.
+(2025), Character 51.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - This character is contingent on Character 41.

+ 63. Skull roof fenestra: absent (0); present (1).
+> Zhu Y *et al*.
+(2016), Character 109; Xue *et al*.
+(2025), Character 53.

+ 64. Length ratio r1 representing the position of the posterolateral corner of the skull roof,: r1 < 0.45 (0); 0.45 ≤ r1 ≤ 0.58 (1); r1 > 0.58 (2).
+> Zhu Y *et al*.
+(2016), Character 92; Xue *et al*.
+(2025), Character 36.

+> - This ratio (r1 = c/b) is measured as the ratio of posterior sensory line junction–fossa distance (c) divided by the anterior sensory line junction–fossa distance (b)

+ 65. Length ratio r2 representing the extension of the anterior portion of the skull roof: r2 < 0.3 (0); 0.3 ≤ r2 ≤ 0.5 (1); r2 > 0.5 (2).
+> Zhu Y *et al*.
+(2016), Character 93; Xue *et al*.
+(2025), Character 37.

+> - In those taxa lacking the pineal plate such as phyllolepids, this character is scored as 'not applicable'.

+> - This ratio (r2 = d/b) is measured as the ratio of the pineal foramen–anterior sensory line junction (d) divided by the anterior sensory line junction–fossa distance (b).

+ 66. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
+>  Carr (1991), Character 2; Carr and Hlavin (2010), Character 2; Rücklin *et al*.
+(2015), Character 2; Zhu Y *et al*.
+(2016), Character 2; Jobbins *et al*.
+(2022, 2024), Character 2; Xue *et al*.
+(2025), Character 2.

+> - The previous definition 'Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1)' did not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated from the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema*.

+> - Xue et al. (2025) revise the definition of this character to cover all situations, together with the two additional characters (Characters 173 and 174).

+ 67. Triangular depression posterior to supraorbital vault: absent (0); present (1).
+> Dennis and Miles (1979b), Character 14, in part; Carr (1991), Character 3; Lelièvre (1995), character 24; Carr and Hlavin (2010), Character 3; Rücklin *et al*.
+(2016), Character 3; Zhu Y *et al*.
+(2016), Character 3; Jobbins *et al*.
+(2022, 2024), Character 3; Xue *et al*.
+(2025), Character 3.

+ 68. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
+> Dennis and Miles (1979b), Character 16, in part; Carr (1991), Character 4; Carr and Hlavin (2010), Character 4; Rücklin *et al*.
+(2016), Character 4; Zhu Y *et al*.
+(2016), Character 4; Jobbins *et al*.
+(2022, 2024), Character 4; Xue *et al*.
+(2025), Character 4.

+> - In some paper, neurocranial process is also referred to as the ventral postocular process or postocular crest.

+> - The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
+In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

+> - The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).

+> - The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
+Note the same term used for a structure of the suborbital plate.
+Dennis and Miles (1979): "Suborbital plate with internal laminae (Figs 3, 11B).
+This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the postocular crista which is proportionally much narrower and less robust.
+However, it does broaden anteriorly to form a substantial subocular crista.
+Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*".
+Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
+The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."

+ 69. Nuchal thickening: discontinuous with the lateral thickening associated with the cranio-thoracic dermal articulation (0); continuous thickening across the posterior skull roof (1).
+> Lelièvre (1988); Carr (1991), Character 12; Lelièvre (1995), character 10, modified; Carr and Hlavin (2010), Character 12; Rücklin *et al*.
+(2015), Character 12; Zhu Y *et al*.
+(2016), Character 12; Jobbins *et al*.
+(2022, 2024), Character 12; Xue *et al*.
+(2025), Character 12.

+> - In those taxa that the nuchal thickening is absent such as in phyllolepids, this character is scored as 'not applicable'.

+> - Lelièvre (1995): Posterior nuchal thickening: present only under the paranuchal visceral surface (it corresponds to the development of the dermal articulation)(0), developed under all the occipital region of the skull-roof(1).

- 42. Presence of a supraorbital vault intimately associated with the lateral consolidated arch: absent (0); present (1).
+ 70. Presence of a supraorbital vault intimately associated with the lateral consolidated arch: absent (0); present (1).
 > Carr and Hlavin (1991); Carr (2010), Character 98; Rücklin *et al*.
 (2015), Character 98; Zhu Y *et al*.
 (2016), Character 98; Jobbins *et al*.
 (2022, 2024), Character 98; Xue *et al*.
 (2025), Character 42.

-> - The coding of *Panjiangosteus eurycephala* is ?.

- 43. Development of the crista supraethmoidalis at the visceral surface of the skull roof: underdeveloped, absent, or present but not convergent in the midline (0); developed, horizontally across the visceral surface of the skull roof (1).
+ 71. Development of the crista supraethmoidalis at the visceral surface of the skull roof: underdeveloped, absent, or present but not convergent in the midline (0); developed, horizontally across the visceral surface of the skull roof (1).
 > Zhu Y *et al*.
 (2016), Character 99; Xue *et al*.
 (2025), Character 43.

-> - The coding of *Panjiangosteus eurycephala* is ?.

- 46. Lateral development of the supraorbital vault compared with the breadth of the skull roof at the level immediately behind the supraorbital vault: under developed, indicated by the ratio of the breadth of both sides of the lateral expansion of the supraorbital vaults/the breadth of the skull roof at the level immediately behind the supraorbital vault less than 0.3 (0); developed, indicated by the ratio of the breadth of the lateral expansion of the supraorbital vaults/the breadth of the skull oof larger than 0.3 (1).
+ 72. Lateral development of the supraorbital vault compared with the breadth of the skull roof at the level immediately behind the supraorbital vault: under developed, indicated by the ratio of the breadth of both sides of the lateral expansion of the supraorbital vaults/the breadth of the skull roof at the level immediately behind the supraorbital vault less than 0.3 (0); developed, indicated by the ratio of the breadth of the lateral expansion of the supraorbital vaults/the breadth of the skull oof larger than 0.3 (1).
 > Zhu Y *et al*.
 (2016), Character 102; Xue *et al*.
 (2025), Character 46.

 > - This definition of the skull roof breadth is to make this character independent of Character 113 (Zhu Y et al. 2016).